 According to Florida criminal law, cocaine is a Schedule II controlled substance, which has a high potential for abuse because of significant physical and psychological dependence, and it is hardly used in the medical field.
 If you are found in possession of less than 28 grams of cocaine, you can be charged with a third-degree felony, punishable by imprisonment for up to five (5) years, probation for up to five (5) years, and a maximum fine of $5,000.

 Based on the state’s Criminal Punishment Code, cocaine possession is given a Level 3 offense severity ranking, which means the judge may sentence you – upon conviction – to either probation or the maximum prison term for the offense.
 For most first-time offenders, the court will sentence them to probation, a substance abuse evaluation/treatment, random drug tests, and community service hours.

 Furthermore, drug charges in Florida are often associated with driver’s license suspension.
 So, any person convicted of cocaine possession is subject to driver’s license suspension by the DHSMV for up to six months.

-Whether you are a resident or a visitor, if you have been arrested for drug possession in Miami, contact Hager & Schwartz, P.A. today at (305) 330-1360 to get more than 40 years of combined experience on your side.
+Whether you are a resident or a visitor, if you have been arrested for drug possession in Miami, contact Hager & Schwartz, P.A. today at (305) 330-1360 to get nearly 50 years of combined experience on your side.
 We are available days, nights, and weekends!